AIG-Livny/mapyr/README.md

 For simple and complex projects with subprojects in it.

+There is relate project for GNU Make `Mapr` https://github.com/AIG-Livny/mapr.git

 # Quick start
 Create `src/main.c` and `Mapyrfile` with this content and run `./Mapyrfile`
 ```py